dwysocki/ASTP-601/_posts/2016-04-06-the-different-baryonic-tully-fisher-relations-at-low-masses.markdown

 # Summary

 There have been a number of papers lately focusing on the low-mass end of the BTFR, biases in mass and velocity measurements, and their effect on the overall relation.
-This paper uses the MaGICC simulated galaxies to generate fake observations.
-The simulation is based on ΛCDM.
+This paper focuses on the effects of different methods of velocity measurement, using simulated galaxies, for the low-mass end of the BTFR.
+This paper uses 16 of the MaGICC simulated galaxies to generate fake observations.
+The simulation is based on ΛCDM, and uses parameters obtained by WMAP3.

 See Figure 2 on page 4 for some simulated rotation curves.
 See Figure 3 on page 5 for some simulated HI line profiles.

-See Figure 5 on page 6.
-Each type of velocity measurement gives a slightly different BTFR.
+See Figure 5 on page 6, and Table 2 on page 7 for corresponding fit coefficients.
+Each type of velocity measurement gives a different BTFR.
 Consistent with many previous papers, the biggest discrepancies occur at the low velocity/mass end of the relation.
+Observed relations are plotted, using several different methodologies. \(V_{\rm flat}\) shows the velocity measured at the flat part of the rotation curve, and is fairly consistent with the Lelli et. al. relation, though it has a large amount of intrinsic scatter. \(V_{\rm last}\) shows the circular velocity at the last point of the HI disc, using two different density criteria.
+The higher density criteria (green) does not have any strong outliers, compared to the lower density (purple), but it also doesn't appear to have the correct slope.
+The \(W_{20}\) method gives a completely wrong slope, and the \(W_{50}\) method follows the observed relation but with large scatter.
+One thing to take away from the two line-width methods is that, while \(W_{20}\) is expected to be a power law, it follows that \(W_{50}\) should not be, based on Figure 4.